special-force-analytic/special-force-analytic.github.io/analyses.md

 <br>

 ### 3.1 Other analyses by zip codes
-Geo-location dataset can be merged with other types of datasets, such as `olist_order_customer_dataset`, `olist_orders_dataset`, and `olist_order_items_dataset`; to produce analysis with greater insight.
+The other datasets such as `olist_order_customer_dataset`, `olist_orders_dataset`, and `olist_order_items_dataset` can be merged with the geo-location data; to produce analysis with greater insight.
 Not only we know where they are, but also what happen within that region.
-For example, using the geo-location we can 1) discover the revenue of the order, 2) calculate aggregated freight value per area, 3) explore average delivery time, and so on in zip code level.
+For example, using the geo-location we can 1) discover the revenue of the order, 2) calculate aggregated freight value per area, 3) explore average delivery time, and so on in a granulate zip code level.

 <br>